 The Institute of Cytology and Genetics has developed these tame pet foxes through long-term selection and breeding for behavior.
 Over 50 years have been dedicated to this study and to the development of this domesticated pet fox.

 These domesticated foxes, also referred to as Belyaev's Experiment (after the professor who started the fox study), silver foxes, and Russian red foxes are essentially genetic mutations of their ancestors.
 Their ear and tail posture have changed and they come in different colors due to the decades of selective breeding.
 Even their genes have changed and they are truly domesticated.
 National Geographic did a special report on the lab which brought them great exposure and started the demand for domesticated pet foxes in the states.

 The Siberian pet fox is a larger fox and can weigh around 20 pounds and is almost two feet tall at the shoulder when they are standing on all four legs.
 They still look a lot like their ancestors but noticeable changes have been made to their personality, behavior, and appearance.

 Despite the fact that the SibFox company is no more, these foxes live on in Russia and are still reportedly available if purchased directly through the Russian lab (the Laboratory of Evolutionary Genetics of Animals).
-The lab sells their foxes as pets (and fur since many places deem it illegal to own a pet fox) to fund the project and can be contacted directly at email@example.com or firstname.lastname@example.org if you are interested in purchasing one.
-Local laws (to see if owning a domestic fox where you live is legal) should be checked prior to contacting the lab so you don't get your hopes up.
+The lab sells their foxes as pets (and fur since many places deem it illegal to own a pet fox) to fund the project.
+Check for contact information on their website if you are interested in purchasing one.
+Note that you will need to work with a licensed exotic animal importer, which can be hard to find.
+Local and state laws need to be thoroughly checked before you contact the lab as owning a domestic fox is illegal in most states and jurisdictions in the U.S.